-I hadn’t, but 12 months later there I was, standing on the shoreline of the world’s largest freshwater lake by volume, a stone-skim away from the Mongolian border, with Phil Sturgeon, a hardy plumber from Nottingham who I’d met in Norway two years earlier.
+I hadn’t, but 12 months later, there I was standing on the shoreline of the world’s largest freshwater lake by volume, a stone-skim away from the Mongolian border, with Phil Sturgeon, a hardy plumber from Nottingham who I’d met in Norway two years earlier.

 In Siberian winter, Baikal freezes over just enough to be able to walk across its surface.
 Over the next 19 days, Phil and I trekked 640km across this frozen wonderland.

 A mere three years before, I could scarcely have dreamed about completing such a large independent adventure.
-But with the right mentorship and a like-minded travel partner, I finally realised the daydreams I’d harboured for nearly two decades.
+But with the right mentorship and a like-minded travel partner, I finally realized the daydreams I’d harboured for nearly two decades.

 A couple of years later, David Roberts, the author of Alone on the Ice, who was by then battling cancer, lamented on Facebook “the fear that death is too near and that nothing I have done or written matters.”
 I felt the urge to let Roberts know that his words mattered to me.
 So, I opened up my email and wrote to him.